 The planning process will include multiple public meetings as well as other opportunities for the public to provide input throughout the process.
 The project is expected to be completed in 2019.
 This page will be updated regularly throughout the process with relevant documents and with the public input received.

-The purpose of this stage is to begin seeking input on the environmental implications of the preliminary facilities and projects.
+this stage is to begin seeking input on the possible environmental impacts of

 the development options identified in Stage 1.
 EIS scoping will begin with a

 public workshop on June 25, 2019 at Pickering Barn, 1730 10th Ave NW

 in Issaquah.
 Additional scoping input will be accepted through Tuesday, July